spinscale/elasticsearch-suggest-plugin/README.md

 * Find and verify the absence of the current resource leak (open deleted files after lots of merging) with the new architecture
 * Create the FST structure only on the primary shard and send it to the replica over the wire as byte array
-* Document statistics
 * Allow deletion of of fields in cache instead of refresh
 * Reenable the field refresh tests by checking statistics
-* Add stats for fuzzy suggester
+* Also expose the guava cache statistics in the endpoint
 * Create a testing rule that does start a node/cluster only once per test run, not per test.
 This costs so much time.

 ## Changelog